 However, children often don’t have the verbiage or communication skills needed to call it what it really is, so it comes out like “I don’t like my nanny”.

-One family who I recently worked have a preschooler and an infant.
-They reached out to me because their preschooler was really struggling with their new nanny.
+Consider one family with a preschooler and an infant whose preschooler was really struggling with their new nanny.

 In fact, the preschooler was spending most of her days during the first two weeks in her room refusing to come out.

-So, here are the five tips that I shared with them about how to turn “I don’t like my nanny” into “When is my nanny going to come back and play with me again?”.
+So, here are five tips for how to turn “I don’t like my nanny” into “When is my nanny going to come back and play with me again?”.

 Tip #1: Care Philosophy